josh-ai2/PlanetscopePipeline/README.md

 ## **PROJECT STILL UNDER PROGRESS**
 Future implementations:
 1. ~~Select and send image assets into API endpoint for activation~~
-2. "CLIP" function to clip the downloaded images into our desired size (careful about the download quota)
+2. "CLIP" function to clip the downloaded images into our desired size (careful about the download quota).
 3. ~~Generate download links for each image~~

+## **CLIP FUNCTION IMPLEMENTATION**
+- The final implementation that we need to do is search customization -- being able to add more custom parameters.
+We improve Query.py, specifically when we package the JSON payload before we send the post request into their quick-search API endpoint.
+Our goal is to be able to simply have a 256x256 or 128x128 bounding box surrounding the lats and longs when we cluster them together.